mroberge/hydrofunctions/docs/installation.rst

          > import hydrofunctions as hf

-Installations for People Wanting to Contribute Code to Hydrofunctions
+Installations for people wanting to contribute code to Hydrofunctions
 =====================================================================

 You are a brave and special person indeed.
 WE SALUTE YOU: